 Botas de Potro

-Botas de Potro, traditional leather boots with high heels, hold a significant place in Argentine national costume, particularly for horse riding.
-These boots boast a long-standing history in Argentina and are deeply ingrained in the country’s equestrian culture.
+Botas de Potro, traditional leather boots with high heels, are an important part of Argentine national clothing, especially for horse riding.
+These boots have a long history in Argentina and are closely connected to the country’s equestrian traditions.

 Crafted from premium leather, Botas de Potro offers durability and essential support for riders.
 The elevated heels are tailored to secure the rider’s feet in the stirrups while ensuring comfort during extensive rides across the pampas.